Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 In the time when the story of Zeus and Danae is set, Zeus is the supreme ruler of the cosmos, and the leader of the Olympian gods.
-Zeus was the son of Kronos and Gaia, and had, along with his siblings, overthrown his father in the Titanomachy.
+Zeus was the son of Kronos and Rhea, and had, along with his siblings, overthrown his father in the Titanomachy.

 Subsequently Zeus would be married three times; firstly to Themis, then Metis and thirdly, and most famously to Hera.
 Even when married though, Zeus was not monogamous, and many of the stories that are told about Zeus are not about heroic acts, but are about the god’s love life.

 Conversely many of the stories about Hera are not about her own good deeds, but are about her attempts to stop Zeus straying, and her revenge on those who did sleep with her husband.

 Danae was a princess of Argos; Argos being a kingdom in the eastern segment of the Peloponnesian peninsula.
 Danae was the only offspring of King Acrisius and Queen Eurydice.
 Danae was considered amongst the most beautiful of all mortals.